Values in Action Inventory of Strengths: Empirical findings and limitations

 Although researchers have not yet examined the validity and reliability of the VIA-IS, they are beginning to look at how the 24 character strengths are distributed within the United States and international populations.
 Researchers found that, within the United States, the most commonly endorsed strengths are kindness, fairness, honesty, gratitude, and judgment.
 The lesser strengths demonstrated consistency across states and regions as well: prudence, modesty, and self-regulation.
 The researchers did not find regional differences in the rank-order of strengths, with the exception of the South demonstrating slightly higher scores for religiousness.

 When the rank order of prevalence of character strengths in the U.S. is compared to that of 53 other countries, scientists found the relative pattern of rank ordering did not differ.
 This finding provides evidence to support Peterson and Seligman's assertion that their classification system is composed of universally acknowledged strengths.

 The results of this study have limitations.
-Respondents to the survey must speak English, as the VIA-IS was not translated into each respondent's native language.
+Respondents to the survey required internet access and literacy in English, as the VIA-IS was mediated by the internet and not translated.
 This may restrict the extension of these results to non-English speakers.
+The authors also acknowledged selection bias, stating they sought people who "want to become happier...We would not want to generalize our ﬁndings to people who do not want to become happier".

 In an earlier study, researchers administered the English-language version of the VIA-IS to individuals in 40 countries.
 Worldwide, the following strengths were most associated with positive life satisfaction: hope, zest, gratitude, and love.
 The researchers called these "strengths of the heart".
 Strengths associated with knowledge, such as love of learning and curiosity, were least correlated with life satisfaction.